-Whilst some clinics may turn away patients with serious fertility problems because these patients may lower their success rates, the CARE team want to help everyone.
-And we still achieve consistently high results for our patients.
+Whilst some clinics may turn away patients with serious fertility problems because these patients may lower their success rates, the CARE team want to help everyone: we believe Family is for Everyone.

 It’s not always easy to understand what a clinic’s results mean and the best way to really understand your chances of successful treatment with CARE is to talk to one of our consultants.
 But if you’d like to look through our IVF success rates and other results in advance, we can help you to get to grips with what they mean for you.
 Read the outline below and if you have any questions please just call the team at your local CARE clinic and they’ll be happy to help you